 Ichigo Daifuku FAQ

 Since mochi is made from rice flour, if it is exposed to air for a prolonged time it tends to dry out.
-This can also happen if it gets too cold, for example if you put it in the refrigerator.
+This can also happen if you leave them exposed to air or put them in the refrigerator.
 To keep the mochi soft, store it in an airtight container at room temperature and consume within 24 hours.

 More Japanese Dessert Recipes